wacko/theguidetocuba/setting_the_road/loading_the_application.md

 =======================

 In this section, we'll see how the *app.rb* file initializes the application.
-This file is important in the boot process because it defines everything the application needs to run.
+This file is important in the boot process because it defines everything the application needs in order to run.
 We'll walk step by step through this file so you understand everything that happens under the hood.

-First, we require the gems we're going to use along this project.
+First, we require the gems we'll use in this project.

 ```ruby
 require "cuba"